MichaelLykkeStrand/VanillaFramework/README.md

 ## **#Setup**
-To add the library to your project you need to add the following to your **build.gradle**
+To add the library to your project you need to add the following to your **build.gradle** file.
 ```groovy
 dependencies {
 	implementation 'net.unbreakable:vanilla-di:0.0.3' // Ensure you are on the latest version